vighneshiyer/vighneshiyer.com/content/research/events/2022-06-dac/index.md

 description = "Random workshops and papers, exhibition floor, Siemens PowerPro vs Cadence Joules, XLS, ML for verification, FOSS VLSI EDA, mflowgen and Hammer, analog layout automation"
 +++

 This was my first DAC at Moscone West.
 It was a good experience - lots of vendors at the exhibition halls to talk to, several decent research paper sessions (but relatively poor engineering track sessions), and interesting panels (where every panelist brought a short set of slides to discuss their perspective on the question posed).

 {{ gallery(images=[
     "10-registration.jpg",
     "kaufman_award.jpg",
-],id="gallery-intro") }}
+]) }}

-## Sunday, 7/10/22
+## Random Workshops

+On Sunday (7/10/2022), I attended some workshops hoping they would be interesting.

 ### [Workshop on Design Automation for the Certification of Autonomous Systems (DAC-AS)](https://sites.google.com/view/dac-as2022/home?authuser=0)